Xyt564/mythologyquiz-game/README.md

 * Compile the project
 * Generate a `launch.sh` script

----

-## Running the Quiz

-After setup, run the quiz with:
+3. Run the quiz:

 ```bash
 ./launch.sh
 ```

-* The app will **detect your screen resolution** and adjust the layout for optimal display.
+> The app will detect your screen resolution and adjust the layout for optimal display.
-* On **Windows**, you'll need to install dependancies manually and compile manually.
+> On Windows, you will need to install dependencies manually and compile the project yourself.

 ---

 ## How to Play

-1. Choose the number of questions (5, 10, 15, 25, or 50).
+1. Choose the number of questions (5, 10, 15, 25, or 50)
-2. Answer each question before the timer runs out.
+2. Answer each question before the timer runs out
 3. After finishing, view your results:

    * Quick summary with your score
    * Detailed breakdown with your answers vs correct answers
-4. Return to the menu to play again.
+4. Return to the menu to play again

 ---

 ## Screenshots

 ![Mythology Quiz Screenshot](assets/Screenshot.png)

 ---